uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 Images are everywhere on computers and digital devices.
 If you think of all the different devices you use and what you do with them, it is likely that almost all of these will involve a screen of some kind!
 Everything you see on computer screens, whether it is photographs, videos, websites, even text, is an image that a digital device has been programmed to display.
-Because modern computers store data as digits, computer images are stored inside a computer using just 0's and 1's, and these are used to represent images.
+Because modern computers store data as digits, computer images are ultimately represented inside a computer using just 0's and 1's.

 {comment Add teaching this in action video here}